William Mahony (New South Wales politician)

 William Henry Mahony (9 February 1856 – 26 July 1918) was an Australian politician.

-He was born in Adelaide to builder Timothy Mahony and Elizabeth Johns.
+He was born on 9 February 1856, in Adelaide, to builder Timothy Mahony and Elizabeth Johns.
 He was educated at Sydney Grammar School and was articled as a solicitor's clerk to Robert Burdett Smith in 1877.
 In 1882 he was admitted to practice as a solicitor.
-In 1894 he was elected to the New South Wales Legislative Assembly as the Free Trade member for Annandale.
+In 1894, he was elected to the New South Wales Legislative Assembly as the Free Trade member for Annandale.
 He held his seat until 1910, when he retired from politics.
-Mahony died at Glebe Point in 1918.
+Mahony died at Glebe Point on 26 July 1918.